As much as I am for traveling, there’s something I don’t like about making it difficult for your loved ones to be there on the big day.

 These days, I try much harder.
-The only thing that hasn’t changed is that the majority of weddings still seem to be out-of-town (at least they’re in the country), and I still end up traveling a good 85 percent of the time to attend.
-But over time, I’ve noticed a lot of couples generally receive out-of-town guests pretty poorly, because, often, they really have no idea what kind of sacrifice some guests are making.
-When most guests are relatively local, it’s easy to forget when the shoe is on the other foot.
+The only thing that hasn’t changed is that the majority of weddings still seem to be out-of-town (at least they're in the country), and I still end up traveling a good 85 percent of the time to attend.
+When most guests are relatively local, it’s easy to forget about what others are doing in order to be there.

 Though there are always ways to do it cheaper, the above is however still a fairly reasonable budget for most people without living like a caveman.
 Unfortunately, not all effort is created equal.